Bencher Self-Hosted with Docker Quick Start

 Windows

-For Windows systems run the following in a PowerShell terminal:
+For Windows systems run the following in a PowerShell terminal, with BENCHER_VERSION set to a recent version like 0.4.30:

 Terminal window